-To maintain the principles of Green Belt designation from inappropriate development.
+To maintain the principles of Green Belt and protect it from inappropriate development.

-To secure planning obligations in order to ensure that development benefits the wider community and compensates for any harmful impact
+To secure planning obligations in order to ensure that development is acceptable in community planning terms and compensates for any harmful impact.

-To protect ancient woodlands, other manageable woodlands and significant trees in Stafford Borough and to increase the area of native broadleaf woodland.
+To protect ancient woodlands, other managed woodlands and significant trees in Stafford Borough and to increase the area of native broadleaf woodland.